michaelwalkoski/phpapp-example/README.md

 You will now see a simple multiplication calculator.
 Try different numbers to see how the app behaves.

 ### Step 14.
-Modify the App to Total a Cookie Order
+How Does phpapp.php Work?

 Open the phpapp.php file in your repository.
-We'll go over what the lines mean.
+We'll go over each line.

 These are called opening and closing tags.
 When the server is parsing the file, it will interpret the PHP code between them.